lextm/jekyll-theme-chirpy/_posts/2007-9-5-product-review-silverlight-lights-up-what.md

 permalink: /product-review-silverlight-lights-up-what-1fb2af15444d
 excerpt_separator: <!--more-->
 ---
 Silverlight 1.0 is out.
-I haven’t heard something on CSDN.
+I haven't heard something on CSDN.
 Why?
 In China, new techniques need a long time to adapt because programmers are working hard on their projects.
 And I am one of them after April.
 <!--more-->

 My best excuse is WAIT until the second version is out.
 This is correct because Silverlight 1.0 lacks of .NET support which will be added in 1.1.